tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 acceptable are accepted), and all transmissions, retransmissions, and Acks have arrived at their destination, if they are ever going to arrive.
-The connection records at each end of an association are under control of a receive-timer (Rtimer) and send-timer (Stimer)respectively.
-Nosynchronizationbetweentimersisrequired,other than that provided by the sending and receiving of packets, but it is assumed that the timers at each end run approximately at the same rate; that is, over an interval of 3At (see below for At definition) there is no significant drift.
-For reasonable At intervals (less than 1 to 2 minutes) this assumption is easily satisfied with current clock specifications.
+The connection records at each end of an association are under control of a receive-timer (Rtimer) and send-timer (Stimer) respectively.
+No synchronization between timers is required, other than that provided by the sending and receiving of packets, but it is assumed that the timers at each end run approximately at the same rate; that is, over an interval of 3Δt (see below for Δt definition) there is no significant drift.
+For reasonable Δt intervals (less than 1 to 2 minutes) this assumption is easily satisfied with current clock specifications.
 The Rtimer interval guarantees that the receiver maintains its connection record long enough to (1) detect all duplicates and (2) guarantee that acceptable SN's will reach the receiver.
 While Rtimer > 0 the receiver will only accept packets with SNs in its acceptance window.
-The Stimer interval must be such tnat (1) the sender's connection record be maintained as long or longer than the receiver's, in order for the sender to be sure to generate acceptable SNs, (2) it is long enough to recognize all Acks that it
+The Stimer interval must be such that (1) the sender's connection record be maintained as long or longer than the receiver's, in order for the sender to be sure to generate acceptable SNs, (2) it is long enough to recognize all Acks that it